AnnaHurtovenko/bookstore/README.md

 In the final step, integrate data storage and caching:

 - Deploy **RDS** and **ElastiCache (Redis)** in a **private subnet** for secure database and caching operations.
+  **RDS Deployment:**

+*   Create an RDS instance (choose your database engine).
+*   Select a private subnet for the RDS instance.
+*   Configure security groups to allow access only from your backend instances.

+**ElastiCache (Redis) Deployment:**

+*   Create an ElastiCache cluster (choose Redis engine).
+*   Select a private subnet for the ElastiCache cluster.
+*   Configure security groups to allow access only from your backend instances.
+*   In your Redis configuration, for "Encryption in transit," select "Preferred."

+**Backend Instance Configuration:**

+*   Ensure your backend instances are also in a private subnet (or have access to the private subnet via VPC peering/gateway).
+*   Configure your backend application to connect to the RDS and ElastiCache endpoints (use the private IP addresses or DNS names).

+## Verification Commands on EC2

+Here are some commands you can use on your EC2 backend instances to verify the setup:

+**Connectivity:**
+*   `psql -h database-game.cp8ukq08g3fe.eu-north-1.rds.amazonaws.com -U postgres -d postgres`: Connect to RDS using `psql`.
+*   `redis-cli -h clustercfg.redis.kxloed.eun1.cache.amazonaws.com --tls -p 6379`: Connect to ElastiCache using `redis-cli` (with TLS).

 ## CI/CD Process